-Proper tax strategies are an important element of ensuring Confidence in Retirement™.
+Proper tax strategies are an important element of pursuing your retirement dreams.

 Understanding tax strategies and managing your tax bill should be part of any sound financial approach.
 Some taxes can be deferred, and others can be managed through tax-efficient investing.